Gazza7205/cloud-workshop-labs/lab-exercise4.md

   harden: true
 ...
 ```
 This configuration removes port 2124, disables 8080 (HTTP) and hardens 8443 and 9443 where 9443 is the only port that allows a Policy Manager connection.
-The [advanced example](../gateway/advanced-gateway.yaml) shows how this can be customised with your own ports.

 ```
 username: admin